MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-ReportSubmissionPolicy.md

 ```

 ### -ReportNotJunkAddresses
-**Note**: You don't need to use this parameter.
+**Note**: You  aren't absolutely required to use this parameter.
 You specify the email address of the reporting mailbox using the SentTo parameter on the New-ReportSubmissionRule or Set-ReportSubmissionRule cmdlet.
-To reduce confusion, you can set this parameter to the same value.
+To reduce confusion, set this parameter to the same value.

-The ReportNotJunkAddresses parameter specifies the email address of the custom Exchange Online mailbox to receive user reported messages in the Microsoft integrated reporting experience.
+The ReportNotJunkAddresses parameter specifies the email address of the Exchange Online reporting mailbox to receive user reported messages in the Microsoft integrated reporting experience using Microsoft or third-party reporting tools in Outlook.

+If you change the ReportNotJunkToCustomizedAddress parameter value to $false, you should set the value $null (blank) for this parameter.

 You can't use this parameter by itself.
-You need to specify the same email address for the ReportJunkAddresses, ReportNotJunkAddresses and ReportPhishAddresses parameters in the same command.
+You need to specify the same value for the ReportJunkAddresses, ReportNotJunkAddresses and ReportPhishAddresses parameters.

-This parameter is meaningful only when the Microsoft integrated reporting experience is enabled as described in the EnableReportToMicrosoft parameter.

 ```yaml
 Type: MultiValuedProperty